rogerboesch/magicleap-tutorial-cpp/part1/README.md

 - ```DATAS.device = \``` - Specifies the path from where the assets get loaded and where inside the app bundle the they get stored.

-## The Manifest File - ctest.manifest
+## The Manifest File: ctest.manifest

 ```
     <manifest